ebensing/chef-awscli/README.md

 -----
 #### awscli::default

-literally, just "recipe[awscli]" in your run list
+Literally, just "recipe[awscli]" in your run list

 License and Authors
 -------------------